aurelius-in/RoboCaps/research/papers/RoboCaps_Main_Paper_IEEE.md

 [1] Hinton et al., Dynamic Routing Between Capsules.
 2017.
 [2] Dosovitskiy et al., An Image is Worth 16x16 Words.
 2020.
 [3] Cohen & Welling, Group Equivariant CNNs.
 2016.

+## Acknowledgments
+This work originated during the author’s Master of Science studies at Boston University (2018) under the guidance of Prof. Eric Braude.
+The author thanks peers and faculty for discussions that shaped the problem framing and evaluation methodology.